 The ADA requires state and local entities to make "reasonable modifications" to policies, rules, and practices so that people with disabilities can participate in public programs and services.
-122 A reasonable modification should allow you, as a person with a disability, to take part in a program or activity, or gain access to a facility.
+A reasonable modification should allow you to take part in a program or activity, or to gain access to a facility.
 Reasonable modifications may be simple-for example, creating an exception to the rule forbidding incarcerated people from storing food in their cells, so a diabetic person can keep his "blood sugar at an appropriate level."
-123 Other modifications are more complicated.
+Other modifications are more complicated.

 Whether a modification is considered reasonable depends on the specific circumstances and modification you ask for.
 To decide what a "reasonable modification" is, courts weigh the needs of incarcerated people with disabilities against the structural, financial, and administrative concerns of the prison.
-In particular, courts look at: (1) whether the modification will "fundamentally alter" a program or activity, 124 (2) the cost of the modification, and (3) the burden the modification would have on administration of the prison.
-125 Some courts also look at concerns relating to prison management and incarcerated person rehabilitation, such as safety.
-126
+In particular, courts look at: (1) whether the modification will "fundamentally alter" a program or activity, 125 (2) the cost of the modification, and (3) the burden the modification would have on the administration of the prison.
+Some courts also look at concerns relating to prison management and rehabilitation for incarcerated persons, such as safety.

 You should be prepared for the prison to make these kinds of arguments.
 The prison has the burden of showing that a modification would "result in a fundamental alteration in the nature of a service, program, or activity or in undue [extreme] financial and administrative burdens."
-Even if the prison succeeds in showing that changes would fundamentally alter a program, or cause an undue financial or administrative burden, it must still "take any other action" that would "ensure that individuals with disabilities receive the benefits or services provided" by the prison.
-128 This means they are supposed to come up with other ways for you to get the benefits offered.
-The following Subsections describe the fundamental alteration defense, the undue burden defense, and the "penological interests" (relating to prison management or incarcerated person rehabilitation) defense to incarcerated people's ADA and Section 504 claims.
+Even if the prison succeeds in showing that changes would fundamentally alter a program, or cause an undue financial or administrative burden, it must still "take any other action" that would "ensure that